-The My Games page, you can join games, create games, manage the games you are a part of.
-It is accessible either by clicking on the Games option on the Site's main navigation bar or clicking on the My Games option from the Games drop-down menu when you hover your mouse there.
+On the My Games page, you can do three things: join games, create games, and manage your games.
+The page is accessible either by clicking on the Games option on the Site's main navigation bar or clicking on the My Games option from the Games drop-down menu when you hover your mouse there.

 1. Game Search

 Across the top of the My Games page is a search bar.
-If you have a large list of games, this search bar will filter your Game List based on either Tags or Keywords used by the games you've created and the games you are a player of.
+If you have a large list of games, this search bar will filter your Game List based on either Tags or Keywords that label the games you have created or in which you participate.

 Note: if you create a tag in a game that includes an apostrophe ( ' ) you will not be able to create copies of the game.

 The bulk of the page is taken up by the Game List, which shows all the games you can access.
 Each listed game shows several pieces of information:

 - Click the Game Title to be taken to the Game Details page.